 Answering the dreaded and extremely open-ended interview question can leave you hanging with your jaw open.
 But before you allow an awkward silence to take over, have a game plan for how to answer this common interview question in a confident and strategic way.
 Think of this as an opportunity in your job interview to give an elevator pitch in your response and highlight the skills and work experience you have that are a good fit for the job description.

-Start with a description that can apply to both your professional and personal self.
+1. Start with a description that can apply to both your professional and personal self.

 Job seekers need to stand out in a crowded field to a hiring manager.
 A sample answer might highlight your passion and skills: “I truly enjoy getting to know graduates as well as companies and helping them find their technical direction, so I'm very excited about bringing those strengths and interests of mine to this role."

 Go on to discuss something specific that you're working on right now.
 For example: “Currently, I’m organizing a morning hiring event and personally inviting top tech companies in the Chicagoland area to attend.”

-In short, your response to this job interview question can segway into a discusison about why you're a good fit for the role as a job-seeker.
+In short, your response to this job interview question can segway into a discussion about why you're a good fit for the role as a job-seeker.
 It doesn't have to be a tough question and you don't need an interview coach to improve your answer to this common interview question.
 Remember to keep your answer succinct but specific!
 It doesn't have to be a tough interview question if you are prepared!

 Molly is a Career Coach specializing in relationship building, communication, emotional intelligence and goal making.
 When not working, you can find her adventuring Chicago's hidden gems, playing pick-up soccer with friends and making plans to travel around the world.

 Fairygodboss is committed to improving the workplace and lives of women.